Artur-T-Malas/book-notes/README.md

         - for guests -> show a message with login link e.g., "login/register to add the missing book"
 - [X] Hide "Add Book" and "Rate Book" buttons for guest users ~~OR redirect to login page~~
 - [X] Invert the logic of hiding buttons - by default show stuff accessible to everyone, and only if user is logged in, show the user-specific stuff
+- [ ] Rework login/logout section to use EJS template instead of dynamic changes
-- [ ] ?
-Make the login section and logged/guest user sections into partial views (.ejs)
+- [ ] Make the login section and logged/guest user sections into partial views (.ejs)
     * to get rid of the whole element creation/removal logic from `public/scripts/index.js`
     * to have the login/logout section always visible
 - [X] Add a link/button to Register on the Login page